A comedogenic substance is homemade

 Ingredients work together

 Secondly, ingredients in cosmetics do not work in isolation.
-They complement each other and increase or weaken certain effects.
+They complement each other and intensify or weaken certain effects.
 That way, the whole product doesn't clog pores because one of its ingredients is on the list.
 Maybe it comes in a small dose.
 Or other ingredients specifically counteract clogged pores, for example by softening cornifications.

 Does oil clog pores?